stvnc/KnoWeather/README.md

 ## Project Description:
 This application is built with OpenWeatherMap API and will used certain libraries.
+For the home screen, we'll ask your permission to access your location and display your current location's weather data and maybe we'll provide some news regarding your current location.

 ## Application purposes: